vib-singlecell-nf/vsn-pipelines/docs/features.rst

 Set the seed
 ------------
 Some steps in the pipelines are nondeterministic.
-In order to have reproducible results in time, a seed is set by default to:
+In order to have reproducible results, a seed is set by default to:

 .. code:: groovy